Lucasvmarangoni/financial-file-manager/docs/bug-log.md

 This was what I was doing before, using this instance throughout the project.

-## (BUG) - The user has already been created, it does not display the log and returns response
+## The user has already been created, it does not display the log and returns response

 I used sync.WaitGroup to solve this.